Your target market isn’t demographic

 I don’t like the traditional target market definition that focuses on demographics and firmographics:

 Sometimes this is warranted.
-If you sell back-office software designed specifically for dentist offices under Norwegian law, then that description is accurate.
-But my experience is that, for most companies, this sort of market definition incorrectly categorizes the market.
+If you sell back-office software designed specifically for dentist offices under the Norwegian health system, then a demographic description is accurate.
+But my experience is that, for most companies, these dimensions incorrectly categorize the market.

-For the TV show: Most females 19-29 don’t watch it.
+For the TV show example: Most females 19-29 don’t watch it.
 Why not—what differentiates those who watch from those who don’t?
 And many people of all types and ages do watch it; why?
 Getting to that deeper reason reveals the actual “target.”
-Even if you’re correct—that the named demographic includes many viewers—you’re missing the point of your own show, and therefore targeting too many people (the females 19-29 who aren’t actually your target) and also too few (all the others who are).
-You’ve avoided naming the actually “target.”
+Even if you’re correct—that the named demographic accurately describes many viewers—you’re missing the point of your own show, and therefore targeting too many people (the females 19-29 who aren’t actually your target) and also targeting too few (all the others who are).
+You’ve avoided naming the actual “target.”

-Indeed, what will the advertisement for that show say?
+What will the advertisement for that show say?
 “Hey, if you’re a female 19-29, watch this!”
-No, it will appeal to something else—people who like the genre, people who like those actors, people who enjoy that aesthetic, etc..
+No, it will appeal to something else—people who like that genre, people who like those actors, people who enjoy that aesthetic, people who like that writing style, people who want to be seen as the type of person who would watch a show like this.
 Whatever that is, is the target market, and should inform the advertisement.

 How does this work for software?
 Consider an email client.
-It’s something that people might use personally or they might use at work.
-It might be something used at a small company or a large company.
-It’s probably not language-dependent.
-So these traditional market segmentation dimensions are irrelevant.
-It might have to do something else, like for people who get hundreds or thousands of emails a day and need special organization and management techniques and workflows.
-It may be for people who have assistants.
+It might be used personally or at work.
+It might be used at a small company or a large company.
+It’s not language-dependent.
+So, these traditional market segmentation dimensions are irrelevant.
+It might have to do something else, like for people who get hundreds or thousands of emails every day and therefore need special processing workflows.
+It may be for people who have assistants that process mail on their behalf.
 It may for people who get very little email.
 It may be for people who worry about security.
 It may be for people who do systematic outbound campaigns.
 It may be for a shared support desk.
-These attributes have to do with the use-cases of the customer, not demographic or firmographic dimensions.
+These attributes have to do with the use-cases of the customer, not demographics or firmographics.

 Let’s make this concrete with an apparently-inexplicable scenario that most B2B software companies will relate to.

-In the early days of WP Engine, our website design (Figure 1) belied the fact that we were a small company, selling to the small end of the WordPress market.
-Our customers were SMBs (small businesses) or solo freelancers or very small agencies or individuals who had a successful blog.
+In the early days of my company WP Engine, our website design (Figure 1) belied the fact that we were a small company selling to SMBs (Small and Mid-sizes Businesses) who had a successful WordPress1 site.
 We were not positioned to be impressive to even mid-sized companies, to say nothing of large enterprises.

-Figure 1: WP Engine’s early website design screaming “We’re an SMB selling to SMBs.”
+Figure 1: WP Engine’s early website design screaming “We’re a small business selling to small businesses.”

-And yet, mid-sized and large companies bought it too.
+And yet, mid-sized and large companies bought too.
 Less in the first two years, but substantially in the next two years.
-But not big “Enterprise-sized” deals like multi-million-dollar contracts, but rather the same plans that the small customers bought.
+We wouldn’t land “Enterprise-sized” multi-million-dollar contracts, but rather they bought the same product that the small customers bought.
 What did it mean?
-Should we “sell to the Enterprise?”
+Maybe it’s a sign that we should start selling directly to the Enterprise!

 The short answer is: No.

-The full answer is: You are accidentally and very understandably under the delusion that “company size” is a good way to characterize your target market.
-Sometimes that is right—for example if you’re selling ERP software to large manufacturers—but actually it’s guaranteed that software designed for small businesses will be purchased by big businesses.
+The full answer is: You are quite understandably under the delusion that “company size” is a good way to characterize your target market.
+Occasionally that is a good way, but in fact software designed for small businesses is almost guaranteed to be purchased by big businesses also.

-The reason is that individual teams at large companies have needs too.
+The reason is that individual teams at large companies also buy things.
 Not everything at Google is purchased top-down and forced upon the roughly 27,000 engineers that work there.
-(If your software is purchased top-down and forced, then you are indeed selling to the enterprise, and that should be included in your target market definition.)
+(If your software is purchased top-down and forced, then you are indeed selling to the enterprise, and that should be included in the definition of your target market.)

-Those teams are buying for the same reason the only team at a small business is buying, and that reason defines your target market.
-(And should also define your advertising, positioning, pricing, and features.)
+Those teams are buying for the same reason the one (and only) team at a small business is buying, and that reason defines your target market.
+In turn, it also defines your advertising, positioning, pricing, and features.

 In my case at WP Engine, lots of people have WordPress sites, for lots of reasons.
-At a small business it might be their main website; at a large enterprise, it’s probably part of a marketing campaign, or for a community project, or for a “labs” team, or all sorts of reasons:
+For a small business it might be their main website; at a large enterprise, it might be part of a marketing campaign, or a community project, or a “labs” team, or all sorts of reasons:

-• One of the largest banks in world used us for bank branches publishing their own content.
+- One of the largest banks in world used us to allow bank branches to publish their own content.

-• One of the largest software companies used us for their developer-relations portal.
+- One of the largest software companies in the world used us for their developer-relations portal.

-• One of the largest software tools companies used us for their public technical documentation.
+- One of the largest software development tools companies used us for their public technical documentation.

-• One of the one of the largest fast-food chains in the world used us to publish social content in small countries where they outsourced projects to local agencies who could get everything right (culture, language, color, etc).
+- One of the one of the largest fast-food chains in the world used us to publish social content in small countries, where local agencies could get all the details right (culture, language, color, etc).

-That’s because our target market wasn’t “small businesses and individuals with WordPress.”
-It was people with WordPress who valued:
+This happened because our target market wasn’t “small businesses and individuals with WordPress.”
+It was people who used WordPress who value:

-You could continue asking “why?”
-Enterprise-grade, because they valued the website (as opposed to throw-away websites, or websites just for fun where price really is an issue).
-Flexible because they wanted to be able to change it themselves, or because they wanted to outsource anywhere in the world.
-Areas like consistent content-creation where WordPress is simply easier and better than other CMSs.
-Individual marketers who already knew WordPress from personal projects, and therefore could build and manage WordPress-based websites better than other CMSs.
+They value “Enterprise-grade” because they valued the website (as opposed to throw-away websites, or websites just for fun where price really is an issue).
+They value flexibility because they wanted to be able to change it themselves, or because they wanted to outsource anywhere in the world.
+Some wanted WordPress specifically because individual marketers were often already familiar with WordPress because of personal projects, and therefore could build and manage WordPress-based websites at work.

 The result of this chain-of-whys is internal clarity, and the path to effective marketing.
 For example, if your segment were “mid-sized companies,” what would we say on the home page?
 “WordPress for mid-sized companies?”
 Great… soulless, boring, and what exactly the definition of “mid-sized” anyway?
 But now consider something as simple as “Enterprise-Grade WordPress.”
 Or perhaps “Affordable Enterprise-Grade WordPress.”
 You could make it even more authentic and interesting and better, but at least it’s being specific about its strengths (i.e. affordable, reliable, high-quality).
 It’s already an improvement.